JeffersonLab/clas12alignment/dc/README.md

 ![Plot_07-06-2022_12 32 20_PM](https://user-images.githubusercontent.com/7524926/177531572-964c21c9-4b42-4ee2-907b-3e11382118b4.png)

 #### Nominal
-This tab displays histograms of the z-vertex distributions, fit and time residuals for each angular bin and sector.
+This tab displays histograms of the z-vertex distributions and residuals for each angular bin and sector.
 * Z-vertex histograms: the picture below shows an example of a typical distribution for data taken with the 5cm-long LH2 target cell.
 The three peaks correspond to the cell windows and to a superinsulation foil.
 The upstream cell window is the left-most peak, the downstream cell window is the next peak to the right, and the superinsulation foil is the smaller, right-most peak.
 The distribution is fit to the sum of three Gaussians describing the windows and foil, plus a fourth broader gaussian describing the background from residual gas or badly reconstructed tracks.
 To ensure a good fit convergence, the 3 peak's sigmas are set to be the same and the distances between the peaks are constrained to the known values from the target geometry.
 The fit parameters are:
   * amp: height of the downstream cell window peak,
   * mean: mean of the downstream cell window peak (to be compared with the nominal of 0.5 cm),